aplteam/Cider/mkdocs/docs/user-commands.md

 	=== "Versions 0.37.1 and 0.37.2"

-		These versions installed into the new folder but with one level missing.
+		These versions were installed into the new folder but with a level missing.

 		[Reinstall Cider](get-started.md#install).